-Last-minute extension of eviction ban fuels confusion, and it’s too late for some
+Last-minute eviction ban extension fuels confusion and is too late for some

 Rajni Shankar-Brown, a professor of social justice education at Stetson University and vice president of the National Coalition for the Homeless, said the new order appeared to be more targeted than an overall extension of the moratorium.
 “This is truly a massive and deeply distressing crisis, and likely to have multigenerational effects,” she said.

 In Boca Raton, Fla., Gary Brestle kept an eye on the front door Tuesday, waiting to see when an eviction notice might come his way.
-Brestle, who lives with his fiancée and her mother, said they fell behind on rent after he got COVID-19 in July.
+Brestle, who lives with his fiancee and her mother, said they fell behind on rent after he got covid in July.

 “Today’s our last day to somehow come up with $2,000 or lose our home,” the 28-year-old said, as he rushed to gather bank statements and pay stubs to complete his application for emergency rental assistance.
 “We have no extended family.
 Our car is going to become our home if rental assistance does not step in.”